Xray-App/xray-maven-plugin/README.md

 ## How to use

+This plugin is available on (Maven) Central Repository, which is configured by default in your Maven instalation.

 Add the following dependency to your pom.xml, where the `<configuration>` is optional and should be adapted to your use case.

 ```xml